 Long-term alcohol abuse can also cause serious and possibly permanent brain changes, which increase emotional instability and amplify certain psychological disorders.
 People with anger management issues already lack control over themselves.
 Alcohol causes them to lose control further.
 Thus, someone with a long-term alcohol addiction may become easily irritable over time.

 Both alcohol and anger make it hard to think straight on their own.
 Now, imagine if they’re combined.
 When the two are present together, a person is highly likely to become involved in something they wouldn’t otherwise do and might regret later.

-According to a report from Deutches Arzteblatt International, alcoholic men are more likely to get into fights or abuse their partner, young people are more likely to commit crimes, and people in general are more likely to attempt self-harm or suicide.
+According to a report from Deutches Arzteblatt International, alcoholic men are more likely to get into fights or abuse their partners, young people are more likely to commit crimes, and people, in general, are more likely to attempt self-harm or suicide.

 Having a short temper also means it is easier to ruin relationships by getting angry over petty things or taking out your stress on a loved one.
 If this sounds familiar, you may wish to involve your family in your therapy as well.
 They are probably dealing with their own negative emotions about your behaviour.